thebelx/thebelx/README.md

 # Hiyoo!
-Hello, I'm Chiyo!
-I’m a 16 year old, allegedly from Japan/Brazil with a passion for technology.
+Hello, I'm Thebel!
+I'm a 16 year old with a passion for technology.
 I love offensive security and exploring a wide range of tech topics.
 Some of my interests are penetration testing, robotics, linux, reverse engineering and web development, and right now, I’m trying to learn more regarding coding languages.
 <br>
 <br>
 ### What I am learning: